immcantation/alakazam/docs/topics/getSeqDistance.md

 distance of 1.
 Meaning, indels of any length will increase the sequence distance by 1.
 Gap values other than -1 will return a distance that does not consider indels as a special case.

+rcpp
+:   Use the Rcpp version of the code